ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_HYDRO_MECHANICS/t_specific_storage.md

-Volumetric average specific storage of the solid and fluid phases.
+Volumetric average specific storage of porous medium and fluid phases.